Today I’m sharing some of my favorite healthy living apps. I’m focusing on my top three in this post.

 I can set goals for how many workouts I get in every day.
 I’m able to track how much water I drink daily.
 I can also pull in my weight from My Fitness Pal.
 I can even set goals for the number of hours that I get in at least 250 steps.

 The newest feature that they’ve added is a female health tracker.
 I tracks periods and your predicted ovulation.
 You can track things such as flow intensity, cramps tender breasts, and acne.

 You may not expect to see Pinterest on my list, but I have the app on my phone and use it to find everything from healthy recipes when I’m meal planning to workouts when I’m stuck for inspiration at the gym.
 I can search for the workout that I’m in the mood for (cardio or strength training).
 I find lots of healthy recipes on it as well so it’s invaluable when I’m stuck for meal ideas when I’m trying to come up with a week’s worth of ideas.
 There’s so much great content on Pinterest when it comes to healthy living.

-Now that you know my must have apps for healthy living, share one of yours in the comments below.
+Now that you know my must have healthy living apps, share one of yours in the comments below.